b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 Setting expectations RE: emails, use [The Email Charter](https://email-charter.github.io/){:target="_blank" rel="noopener"} in your email signature.
 This webpage sets out 10 tips to avoid email overload.

 When designing emails for research studies, I will often use HTML and CSS to make sure it looks nice.
 [HTML Email.io](https://htmlemail.io/inline/){:target="_blank" rel="noopener"} is a great website to check that you have done this correctly and that the CSS is embedded inline with your code.
 Some email clients will strip styling that is not inline, so this is a great way to ensure your email looks great no matter which email client is used.

-[Yet Another Mail Merge](https://yamm.com/){:target="_blank" rel="noopener"} - (Integrated with Google) Used for sending batch emails.
-This is also useful for sending personalised emails with individual attachments.
-I use this as part of my research automation to help with sending out vouchers or study updates.

 ## Organisation